 - emotional support - such as someone to listen to them or keep them company

 - practical help - such as someone to make phone calls or pick up their children from school

-The person may be unsure how to ask for support during the COVID-19 pandemic.
-You can let them know that help and support is still available in different ways.
+The person may be unsure how to ask for support.
+You can let them know that help and support is available in different ways.

 Supporting someone after a death

 You do not need special skills or training to be supportive.
 Often the best help you can offer someone who is grieving is your company and to listen to them.

 There are practical things you can do to support someone after a death:

 - go to the removal or funeral if you can and it is appropriate